 I personally like mine in pie form, because… well, there’s chocolate in it.
 But I will say, sometimes it’s better to just eat it plain, because it’s so refreshing!
+It really is one of the best Hawaiian coconut milk desserts.

 My husband loves haupia.
-When I asked him for a bit more info on what traditional texture should be like, he said, well… it should be firm enough that you can pick it up and eat it.
+When I asked him for a bit more info on what traditional haupia should be like, he said, well… it should be firm enough that you can pick it up and eat it.

 I then asked my sister in law how she eats hers.
 Well, she said, I think the authentic way is to have it closer to a custard, and you eat it with a spoon!